EmperorWasTaken/RememberMe/README.md

 ### You might remember me as the author from the amazing piano app, PianoMaster!
 Today I'm here to share my amazing to-do app, named RememberMe!
 This is a _solo_ project, where as I accept constructive criticism I do not accept other contributors, so ![GitHub contributors](https://img.shields.io/github/contributors/EmperorWasTaken/RememberMe) will stay as 1.

+### Every commit is made with a branch specified to what is uploaded.

 ### Pre-made users:
 - root@root.com , pass: root123
 - test@test.no , pass: test123